citp/privacy-policy-historical/l/ld/lds/ldssingles.com.md

 To change your personal, financial, and/or public information on LdsSingles.com, simply login to the Site, go to the "My Profile" tab and select the area you wish to change.
 Changing or deleting your information will only change or delete the data in our database for purposes of future communications and other activities on the Site.
 These changes will not effect emails or information that we may have already forwarded to other users, credit card companies, or any other third parties, all as provided above in this Privacy Policy.
 If you have any questions or concerns about this Privacy Policy, or other issues on the Site, you may contact us at talk2us@LdsSingles.com.
 You can also send mail to: LdsSingles.com, P.O.
-Box 945, Springville, UT 84663.
+Box 739, Orem, Utah 84059.

 Back to top